unixsysdev/mac-titans-llms/README.md

-# Titans MAC (Memory as Context) - Complete Investigation
+# Titans MAC (Memory as Context) -  Investigation

-Implementation of Google DeepMind's "Titans" MAC architecture for infinite-context LLMs, with comprehensive experimental validation.
+Implementation attempt of Google DeepMind's "Titans" MAC architecture for infinite-context LLMs, with  experimental validation.

-## Executive Summary
+## Executive Summary - so far

 **TL;DR**: MAC works, but not for retrieval.
 Reconstruction-based learning produces subtle text variation, not fact retrieval or style transfer.